 Note: In the examples below we’ll build most chords starting on the root note C.

-Since, by definition, a chord is three or more notes sounding simultaneously, power chords are technically not chords but dyads.
+Since, by definition, a chord is three or more notes sounding simultaneous, power chords are technically not chords but dyads.

 However in real life power chords fulfill the same role as chords, and are among the first you should learn, especially if you play and Rock, Punk, or Heavy Metal guitar.